-When you provide tobacco products to consumers in Sweden, you should know the following:
+When providing tobacco products to consumers in Sweden, you should be aware of the following:

 - Sales to consumers refer to retail trade.
 A retail outlet is a physical point of sale, which is a particular location or other delimited retail space, or a retail website.

 - Sales of tobacco products to consumers are subject to a permit.
 You apply for a permit at the local municipality.
 The municipality may charge fees for the permit and their supervision of the sale of tobacco products.

 - Tobacco products may only be sold or otherwise distributed to those who have reached the age of 18.

 - A retail outlet or website must also have a clear and easily visible message with information about the 18-year age limit.